eclipse-sumo/sumo/docs/web/docs/Demand/Dynamic_User_Assignment.md

 then propagated through [DUAROUTER](../DUAROUTER.md) iterations (always as part of the written route file).

-In order to use vehicle type definitions from an , further options must be set
+In order to use vehicle type definitions from an {{AdditionalFile}}, further options must be set

 ```
 duaIterate.py -n ... -t ... -l ...
-  --additional-file *<FILE_WITH_VTYPES>*
+  --additional-file <FILE_WITH_VTYPES>
-  duarouter--aditional-file *<FILE_WITH_VTYPES>*
+  duarouter--aditional-file <FILE_WITH_VTYPES>
   duarouter--vtype-output dummy.xml
 ```

 Options preceeded by the string *duarouter--* are passed directly to